What to Eat at the Mall When You Want Something That's Actually Healthy

 But we get it: Long holiday shopping lines + being stumped on what to get your aunt who has everything can mean you end up at the mall for a fa-la-la-longer time than you planned.
 So here's what you should eat and what you should steer clear of at 12 of the most popular food court restaurants.
 Check 'em out and then discover these 20 Things You Didn't Know About Fast Food!

 For the uninitiated, Panda Express is one of those places where you go through a buffet line of sorts, ordering sides and main meals.
-Fret not, though, because Jennifer Glockner, RDN and creator of Teddy Tries a Veggie, is going to walk you through the entire line.
-First, a word of caution: The serving sizes at Panda Express are larger than recommended portions, she says.
+Fret not, though, because Jennifer Glockner, RDN and author of Teddy Tries a Veggie, is going to walk you through the entire line.
+First, a word of caution: The serving sizes at Panda Express are larger than the recommended portions, she says.
 "You may want to share with a friend or family member or take leftovers home," she says.

-Eat This: Starting with the appetizers, your best possible option is the Pan-Seared Chicken Potsticker.
+Starting with the appetizers, your best possible option is the Pan-Seared Chicken Potsticker.
 It contains chicken, cabbage, and onions.
 You may want to eat the filling and limit some of the dough, Glockner suggests.
 These potstickers have 160 calories, 6 grams total fat, 1.5 grams saturated fat, 250 milligrams of sodium, 2 grams sugar, 6 grams protein.

 Moving along to the sides, your best option is the Mixed Veggies, which has just 80 calories.
 But be on sodium-watch: They've got 540 milligrams.
 "Veggies contain vitamins, minerals, antioxidants, and fiber.
 This dish has 3 grams of fiber, which will keep you full longer," she says.
 If you're looking for a grain, choose the Steamed Brown Rice, but get just half of a serving, she suggests.
 "A regular serving is 1/2 cup but Panda Express serves 10.5 ounces, which is a little more than a cup," she says.
 "Steamed brown rice has more fiber and protein than the steamed white rice, which has no fiber at all," Glockner says.
 "The fiber will keep you full longer."